Burning of Smyrna: Background

 According to the U.S. Ambassador to the Ottoman Empire at the time, Henry Morgenthau, more than half of Smyrna's population was Greek.
 The American Consul General in Smyrna at the time, George Horton, wrote that before the fire there were 400,000 people living in the city of Smyrna, of whom 165,000 were Turks, 150,000 were Greeks, 25,000 were Jews, 25,000 were Armenians, and 20,000 were foreigners—10,000 Italians, 3,000 French, 2,000 British, and 300 Americans.
 Most of the Greeks and Armenians were Christians.

-Moreover, according to various scholars, prior to the war, the city was a center of more Greeks than lived in Athens, the capital of Greece.
-The Ottomans of that era referred to the city as Infidel Smyrna (Gavur Izmir) due to the numerous Greeks and the large non-Muslim population.
+Moreover, according to various scholars, prior to the war, the city was a center of more Greeks than the ones who lived in Athens, the capital of Greece.
+The Ottomans of that era referred to the city as Infidel Smyrna (Gavur İzmir) due to the numerous Greeks and the large non-Muslim population.

 Events

 Entry of the Turkish Army

 Greek troops evacuated Smyrna on the evening of Friday 8 September.
-The first elements of Mustafa Kemal's forces, a Turkish cavalry squadron, made its way into the city from the northern tip of the quay the following morning, establishing their headquarters at the main government building called Konak.Dobkin, Marjorie Housepian.
-Smyrna 1922: The Destruction of a City.
-New York: Harcourt Brace Jovanovich, 1971; 2nd ed.
-Kent, Ohio: Kent State University Press, 1988, pp. 117–121.
-The Greek Army was in disarray and could not evacuate the city in an orderly manner, and fighting continued to the next day.
-According to the General of the 5th Cavalry Sidearmy Fahrettin Altay, on the 10th of September, Turkish forces belonging to the 2nd and the 3rd Cavalry regiments captured around 3,000 Greek soldiers, 50 Greek Officers, including a Brigadier Commander in the south of the city center who were retreating from Aydın.
-Lieutenant Ali Rıza Akıncı, the first Turkish officer to hoist the Turkish flag in the Liberation of Izmir on the 9th of September, mentions in his memoirs that his unit of 13 cavalrymen was ambushed by a volley of fire from 30-40 rifles from the Tuzakoğlu factory after being saluted and congratulated by a French Marine platoon in the Halkapınar bridge.
+The first elements of Mustafa Kemal's forces, a Turkish cavalry squadron, made its way into the city from the northern tip of the quay the following morning, establishing their headquarters at the main government building called Konak.
+The Hellenic Army was in disarray and could not evacuate the city in an orderly manner, and fighting continued to the next day.
+According to the General of the 5th Cavalry Sidearmy Fahrettin Altay, on 10 September, Turkish forces belonging to the 2nd and the 3rd Cavalry regiments captured around 3,000 Greek soldiers, 50 Greek Officers, including a Brigadier Commander in the south of the city center who were retreating from Aydın.
+Lieutenant Ali Rıza Akıncı, the first Turkish officer to hoist the Turkish flag in the Liberation of İzmir on 9 September, mentions in his memoirs that his unit of 13 cavalrymen was ambushed by a volley of fire from 30–40 rifles from the Tuzakoğlu factory after being saluted and congratulated by a French Marine platoon in the Halkapınar bridge.
 This volley fire killed 3 cavalrymen instantly and fatally wounded another.
-They were relieved by Captain Şerafettin and his 2 units which encircled the factory.
+They were relieved by Captain Şerafettin and his two units which encircled the factory.
 Moreover, Captain Şerafettin, alongside Lieutenant Ali Rıza Akıncı were wounded by a grenade thrown by a Greek soldier in front of the Pasaport building.
-The Lieutenant was wounded lightly from his nose and his leg, and his horse from its belly.
+The lieutenant was wounded lightly from his nose and his leg, and his horse on its belly.
 The grenade thrower was also mentioned by George Horton as "some fool threw a bomb", and that the commander of this unit "received bloody cuts about the head".
 A monument was later erected on the spot these cavalrymen had fallen.
 Military command was first assumed by Mürsel Pasha, and then Nureddin Pasha, General of the Turkish First Army.